kjivan/crypto-and-signatures/cryptography.md

 - [Advanced Encryption Standard(AES)](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf) 2001 - Current standard globally for transferring sensitive information
 - [Simplified AES](https://www.ime.usp.br/~rt/cranalysis/AESSimplified.pdf) - Variant used for learning

-Note: Until the 1960s cryptography was really primarily used by government and more specifically their military.
+Note: Until the 1960s cryptography was really primarily used by government and usually by the military.
 However, with the advent of the Internet and the need for communicating securely cryptography entered the public domain.

 ---